 Car Airbags: Saving Lives Yet Causing Serious Injuries To People In Accidents

 Airbags are an essential safety device that protect a driver and passenger in serious car accidents.
 The airbag serves as the last remaining shield between one’s body and the front window of a car.
-Without airbags, individuals in car accidents could go through the windshield and likely be unable to survive this serious crash.
+Without airbags, individuals in car accidents could go through the windshield and likely be unable to survive a serious crash.

 The Mechanics of Airbags and How They Can Malfunction

 An airbag is a safety device that instantly inflates upon a collision.
 Unfortunately, not all drivers and passengers are familiar with the ways in which airbags work.
-Some people are also unaware that airbags can actually cause severe injuries and even death.
+Some people are also unaware that airbags can cause severe injuries and even death.

 Safety Tips to Remember When Using Cars With Airbags

 If you have a car that is equipped with an airbag, then there are some steps that you can take to minimize your risk of injury.
 Because newer car models now feature multiple airbags in the front and back seats, it is even more important that drivers are fully informed about safety tips associated with airbags that include: